-Not only is is simple to understand, it’s directional as to what behaviors we’re looking for someone to do (pray for someone, look for ways to show genuine acts of caring kindness, then be prepared to share with them the hope we have in Jesus.)
+Not only is it simple to understand, but it’s also directional as to what behaviors we’re looking for someone to do (pray for someone, look for ways to show genuine acts of caring kindness, then be prepared to share with them the hope we have in Jesus.)

 While it’s a bit weak as being inspirational as a mission statement ie “Make Champions for Christ” its great for easily sharing strategy and methodology.